openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``gzipnative.bbclass``
 ======================

-The ``gzipnative`` class enables the use of different native versions of ``gzip`` and ``pigz`` rather than the versions of these tools from the build host.
+The :ref:`gzipnative <ref-classes-gzipnative>` class enables the use of different native versions of ``gzip`` and ``pigz`` rather than the versions of these tools from the build host.